Audio Version:

 The vines flared, wriggling and twisting into horrible contorted shapes.
 The vines keeping Mylo captive threw him across the clearing.

-As the vines sagged and stopped their movement, Mylo searched on the shores, waiting for Junia and Pierre to surface.
+As the vines sagged and stopped their movement, Mylo searched on the shores, waiting for Silver Paladin and Masked Bandit to surface.

-Tense moments followed, Mylo fathered a length of the vine and tied it to a tree trunk, and wrapped it around his waist, diving in after his companions.
-In the murky water, he found The Masked Bandit sinking deeper and deeper, still with Junia struggling to bring him to the surface.
+Tense moments followed, Mylo gathered a length of the vine and tied it to a tree trunk, and wrapped it around his waist, diving in after his companions.
+In the murky water, he found Masked Bandit sinking deeper and deeper, still with Silver Paladin struggling to bring him to the surface.

-Mylo grabbed The Masked Bandit's other arm and helped Junia pull them to the surface.
+Mylo grabbed Masked Bandit's other arm and helped Silver Paladin pull them to the surface.

-They gasped for air both; Junia and The Masked Bandit coughing and hacking the brackish water.
+They gasped for air both; Silver Paladin and Masked Bandit coughing and hacking the brackish water.

 "You-you saved my life."
-Pierre gasped.
+Masked Bandit gasped.
 "You risked your life.
 To save mine."

 "I made you a promise that I would defeat..."
-Junia took a deep breath.
+Silver Paladin took a deep breath.

 "Save your words.
 Just breathe."
 Mylo rummaged around the foliage seeking WaterBreath root.
 The thorny plant grew low to the ground next to marshy waters like this.
 He found a small root, barely enough for the two of them.
 He cleaned the root in the water.